keu/docs/astro/manage-workspaces.md

 :::info

-Workspaces can be created only by users with an [Organization-level](user-permissions.md#organization-roles) role.
+To create a Workspace, you must have an [Organization-level](user-permissions.md#organization-roles) role.

 :::